When Human Flamethrowers Speak

 And as part of the leadership council, I think we need to keep this government accountable and all levels of government accountable …it allows us to have respectful conversations.

 Who keeps indigenous leaders accountable?
 Where’s that $12 million at?
 Where are the bodies in the so-called mass grave?
-What about the vicious name calling of an elected official?
+What about the lazy name calling of an elected official?
 Could we get some accountability for that personal attack?
 Everything I don’t like is hateful and racist hardly seems like accountability to me, reader.
 Sliver and plank much?

 our relationship with the provincial government